Common Forms of Gout: Outlining Your Risk Factors

 - Another form of gout, referred to as pseudogout, occurs due to the accumulation of crystallized calcium in the joints, instead of uric acid.

-Goutezol High Uric Acid ReliefGoutezol Gout Relief contains soothing botanicals developed to gently support healthy uric acid metabolism.
-Goutezol's active ingredients have been used for many years to support healthy uric acid metabolism, help reducing high uric acid levels.
-Decreasing uric acid and supporting uric acid metabolism has been shown to relieve the symptoms related to gout.
+Goutezol High Uric Acid ReliefGoutezol Gout Relief contains herbal ingredients formulated to gently support healthy uric acid metabolism.
+Goutezol's ingredients have been used for many years to support healthy uric acid metabolism, helping in reducing high uric acid levels.
+Now they are all integrated into this unique gout formula.
+Reducing uric acid and supporting uric acid metabolism has been shown to ease the flare-ups related to gout.

 - Gout is more likely to be developed by men (almost 90 percent of men and women diagnosed with gout are male), usually after the age of 40.